-You can relax — there's no need for you to quit your stable job and become a nomadic hunter for a living.
+Relax — there's no need for you to quit your stable job and become a nomadic hunter for a living.
 You can keep your furbaby blissfully occupied and entertained while you're at work or running errands.
 Here's our list of nine ways to keep boredom at bay for a happy and healthy furbaby.

-1. Offer Plenty of Interactive Toys
+1. Interactive Toys

-2. Use a Doggie Daycare
+2. Doggie Daycare